tat1roliv/Brafe/README.md

 # Brafe
- Html+Css Template using 3 different techniques: old school mode, using flexbox and using bootstrap
+ Html+Css Template using 4 different techniques: #1 old school mode,  using #2 grid, #3 flexbox and using #4 bootstrap